 This free service is addressed to immigrants living in Quebec who desire to learn to communicate and write in French.

-The program of study in Francizationis based on the particular needsof adult allophone immigrants.
-It focuses on developing their competences in oral and wriiten French while intergrating them to Quebec society.
+The program of study in Francizationis based on the particular needs of adult allophone immigrants.
+It focuses on developing their competences in oral and writen French while integrating them to Quebec society.
 In addition, it can also prepare them for further studies or the job market (MELS, 2015).
 The program offers 8 different levels that begins with simple vocabulary to facilitate their everyday lives and at the end of their training, acquire the compentences to communicate with more complex language structures.

 Admission and Registration

-It is possible to register at any time, day full-time and night part-time by presenting yourself at the following service points during the opening hours :
+It is possible to register at any time, for full-time (day) and part-time (night) courses by enrolling on this website : https://www.quebec.ca/education/apprendre-le-francais

 Documents required to register To register, make sure you have 1 the following required documents from the 2 categories :